Living in Teignmouth

 Is Teignmouth a good place to live?

-What schools are in Teignmouth?
+What are the schools in Teignmouth like?

-What is the transport like in Teignmouth?
+What is the average house price in Teignmouth?

 Where does this data come from?